 When navigating a divorce, it can be challenging to make decisions that are in the best interest of everyone, especially when it comes to children.
 If you’re going through a divorce and seeking child custody or visitation, you might be tempted to seek sole legal custody of your child based on personal feelings.
 However, it’s important to explore all of your options to ensure you balance your goals while prioritizing your child’s best interests so you can pursue a resolution that works well for everyone.
 Enlisting the help of a trusted divorce and family law attorney will help you understand all of your options so you can make the best decision for yourself and your family.

-Typically, when a child’s parents get divorced or separated, the court will grant one parent physical custody, and the other parent will get visitation rights, as well as the right to participate in important decisions affecting the child’s life, referred to as legal custody.
+Typically with child custody in Tennessee, the court will grant one parent physical custody while the other parent will get child visitation rights and the right to participate in legal custody, regarding important decisions affecting the child’s life.

-Under Tennessee family law, child custody and visitation arrangements must be based on the best interests of the child rather than the interests of either parent.
+Under Tennessee divorce and family law, child custody and visitation arrangements must be based on the child’s best interests rather than those of either parent.
 The courts generally try to achieve as much continuity as possible for children.
-If one parent has been primarily responsible for caring for the child and interacting with his or her teachers and doctors, that parent is more likely to get primary custody in order to provide continuity.
+If one parent has been primarily responsible for caring for the child and interacting with his or her teachers and doctors, that parent is more likely to get primary custody to provide continuity.

 Myth vs. Fact: Mothers and Child Custody

 Many people assume that a child’s mother will get primary custody by default.
 While mothers have historically been favored for and awarded physical custody, this is changing as fathers are taking on a more active role in parenting and asserting their rights as a father in court.
 Ultimately, every case is unique, and the outcome depends on all of the factors relevant to the child’s best interests.

 Middle Tennessee’s Top Family Attorneys